Volunteers deliver a sofa to the Chelsea |

 At least three Chelsea staffers were displaced during the storm and actually moved into the residence themselves with their families.
 Among them was Nathan Williams, the Chelsea's Building Services Director.

 "The National Guard had to evacuate my family," said Williams, who spent the night at the Chelsea when the storm hit.
 "My wife, three daughters and my dog used a ladder to climb aboard a boat because the house was surrounded by 4 feet of water."
+Williams' family moved into the Chelsea until their power returned and the water receded, a process that took more than two weeks.

 "Our company has been very supportive," said Helen Willis, Executive Director of the Chelsea.